Madhu Rye

-Madhu Rye is a Gujarati playwright, novelist and story writer.
+Madhusudan Vallabhdas Thaker (born 1942), popularly known as Madhu Rye is a Gujarati playwright, novelist and short story writer.
 Born in Gujarat and educated at Calcutta, he started writing in the 1960s and became known for his stories and plays.
 His experience at the University of Hawaii introduced him to experimental writing and improvisations as writing aid, which later led to a movement against absurd theatre.
 He moved to the US in 1974 and has lived there since.
 He chiefly wrote novels, short stories and plays.
 His plays were successful and have been adapted into several languages and media.
 He has adapted his novels into plays and some plays into novels.
 The most notable is Kimball Ravenswood, which was loosely adapted into a Hindi TV series Mr. Yogi (1989), and a Hindi film, What's Your Rashee?
 (2009).

 Early life and education

 Madhusudan Vallabhdas Thaker was born in 1942 in Jamkhambhaliya, Gujarat to Vallabhdas and Vijayaben.
 He completed his primary and secondary education in Calcutta.
 He studied Intermediate Science at Scottish Church College in Calcutta from 1958 to 1960.
 He did his Bachelor of Arts from University of Calcutta in 1963.
 He started out by translating the short stories of Gujarati writer Shivkumar Joshi, in Hindi, under the pen name Madhu Rye.